Department of Labor Logo United States Department of Labor

 Network and computer systems administrators

-Network and computer systems administrators work with both IT and non-IT staff.
+Network and computer systems administrators collaborate with other IT workers.

 Educational services; state, local, and private 11

-Network and computer systems administrators work with many types of workers, including other IT workers, such as computer support specialists, database administrators, computer network architects, and computer and information systems managers.
+Network and computer systems administrators often collaborate with many types of information technology (IT) workers, such as computer support specialists, database administrators, computer network architects, and computer and information systems managers.

 Work Schedules